-The Colchester Teacher Training Consortium is an outstanding provider in all areas (Ofsted, Nov 2017), offering a School-Centred Initial Teacher Training Programme.
-Our strong partnership of schools and colleges in North Essex and South Suffolk provides diversity and choice for trainees.
-Our schools offer a wide range of educational experiences including grammar schools, sixth form colleges and specialist SEND placements.
+Established in 2003, CTTC is an outstanding provider in all areas (Ofsted Nov 2017), offering a School-Centred Initial Teacher Training Programme.
+Our strong partnership of over 60 schools and colleges across North Essex and South Suffolk provides diversity and choice for trainees.
+The training hubs are located in both Colchester and Ipswich to serve the local schools.
+Our schools offer a wide range of educational experiences including grammar school, sixth form colleges and specialist SEND placements.

-Our Primary and Secondary School Direct Programmes offer high quality training and support, leading to the award of Qualified Teacher Status (QTS) and a Post Graduate Certificate in Education (PGCE), including credits at Masters level validated by the University of Greenwich.
+Our Primary and Secondary School Direct programmes offer high quality training and support, leading to the award of Qualified Teacher Status (QTS) and a Postgraduate Certificate in Education (PGCE), including 60 Masters level credits validated by the University of Greenwich.

-We host events and taster days throughout the year, details are published on our website and on social media.
+We host events and school experience taster sessions throughout the year, further details are published on our website and on social media.

 Support and advice